lushaojia/CoV2-genome-analysis/notebooks/3-correlation-distance-genomic-variation.md

 * * *
 ### 6. Scatterplot
-Looking at the scatterplot below, we can see that there exists a faint, positive correlation between the independent and dependent variables, as the individual data points fluctuate drastically above and below the line of best fit.
+Looking at the scatterplot below, we can see that there exists a faint, positive correlation between the independent and dependent variables, as the individual data points are spread haphazardly above and below the line of best fit.

-The lack of uniformity in the individual data points' distribution across the graph further confirms my analyses of the p-value from above: while a linear model with a slight positive slope could explain the data at hand, it may not be the best one.
+The lack of uniformity in the individual data points' distribution across the graph further confirms my analyses of the p-value from above: while a linear model with a slightly positive slope could explain the data at hand, it may not be the best one.

-I did not explicitly calculate this, but I predict that the sum of squared residuals is relatively large as most data points are quite some vertical distance away from the line of best which.
+I did not explicitly calculate this, but I predict that the sum of squared residuals is relatively large as most data points are quite some vertical distance away from the line of best fit.
 This would further indicate that the proposed model does not explain the data exceptionally well.

 On the other hand, the linear model's positive slop of 3.64063e-7 indicates that there is *some* positive correlation between the variables despite the fact that it may not be statistically significant.